arangodb/docs/3.12/appendix-references-collection-object.md

 `collection.exists(document-identifier [, options])`

-As before.
-Instead of an `object`, a `document-identifier` can be passed as the first argument.
+Checks whether a document exists described by a document identifier, optionally with options passed as an object.

+No revision can be specified in this case.

 ---

 `collection.exists(document-key [, options])`

-As before.
-Instead of an `object`, a `document-key` can be passed as the first argument.
+Checks whether a document exists described by a document key, optionally with options passed as an object.

+No revision can be specified in this case.

 ---

 `collection.exists(array [, options])`

-This variant allows to perform the operation on a whole array of arguments.
+This variant allows you to perform the operation on a whole array of arguments.
 The behavior is exactly as if `exists()` would have been called on all members of the array separately and all results are returned in an array.
 If an error occurs with any of the documents, the operation stops immediately returning